devosc/docker/README.md

 ```
 docker-create-project [wordpress|symfony|laravel|phpinfo|mvc5]
 ```
 The url is `https://docker-project`.
-If necessary, use `docker-traefik ip-address` to get the i.p. address for the trusted proxy server configuration.
+To get the i.p. address for the trusted proxy server configurations use `docker-traefik ip-address` .